great-expectations/great_expectations/docs/terms/datasource.md

 ### No Unexpected Modifications

-Datasources do not modify your data during profiling or validation, but they may create temporary artifacts to optimize computing Metrics and Validation
+Datasources do not modify your data during profiling or validation, but they may create temporary artifacts to optimize computing Metrics and Validation.
+This behaviour can be configured at the Data Connector level.

 ### API Basics